Filipe-0911/connectgithubapi/README.md

 ## Use

 To use the program, create a .env file in the main folder to save your github token.
+To generate your token access, follow steps on this doc -> [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 Create a folder named "lib" and put .tar archive of gson lib.